thkuo/CompositeDatatypeTree/README.md

 ## Improved tree inference and transmission reconstruction from composite datatype representations of microbial genomes

----
-To-include:
-- jmodeltest (for determing the model of RAxML)
-- outbreak simulation
----
 `tree_inference` includes workflows that are involved in the composite datatype method.
 Those methods were applied to both the clinical and benchmark datasets. `Klebsiella`, `Pseudomonas`, and `outbreak_simulation` include the other relevant analysis also stated in the paper.

 For tree inference, the composite datatype method includes: